-We love “LD Braithwaite” as our pick for a red English rose, because it’s bright crimson color doesn’t look muddy as many deep red flowers can.
+We love “LD Braithwaite” as our pick for a red English rose, because it’s bright crimson color doesn’t look muddy.
+Many deep red flowers can.
 Very floriferous, it’s Old World scent forms as the bloom ages.
 Large cupped blooms, healthy bushy habit and a wide zonal range (from 4-10) make this a very versatile rose.
 The only down side to the rose is that it only has average to good disease resistance, so consider spraying for fungal diseases.

 We love this rose because of it’s warm, apricot pink color and upright facing blooms.
 (Many English rose’s blooms droop slightly).
 A medium size rose at 4 feet, this is a good cutting rose with a more formal habit.
 A pleasant Myrrh fragrance, this rose does well in poor soils.

-A tall white rose that can be trained as a climber, “Claire Austin” is a repeat flowering very fragrant rose that tolerates partial shade.
+“Claire Austin” is a tall white rose that can be trained as a climber.
+It repeat flowers, and is a very fragrant rose that tolerates partial shade.
 It is a particularly healthy rose, and therefore a good choice in high humidity areas.
 The fragrance has a vanilla and meadowsweet aroma and is pleasantly strong.

 This rose has a soft pink color that almost looks peachy when first budding.
 Taller at 4 feet, it has strong bushy growth that makes it perfect for using as a hedge.
 Raspberry fragrance.
 Many petalled, deeply cupped blooms.
 Is a great choice for both hot and cold climates.